 According to this article, our level of Cortisol (also called the stress hormone) decreases during the first few hours of sleep before rising to peak soon after we wake up.

 It’s also mentioned that during sleep, your sympathetic nervous system – which controls your fight or flight response – gets a chance to relax.

 Since our mind and body are in a relaxed mode, we give ourselves the chance to heal, regenerate, and rejuvenate.
 It’s crucial to improving our overall well-being.

 It was mentioned in the above-linked reports how sleep helps regenerate our bodies and one obvious part of our body is our skin.
 One of the main benefits of having a good night’s sleep is our youthful glow.

-According to this article, during our sleep, our skin makes new collagen which prevents our skin to sag.
+According to this article, during our sleep, our skin makes new collagen which prevents our skin from sagging.
 It also boosts blood flow which gives our skin its healthy glow.

-This is very evident when you look at the mirror just right after you wake up.
-Your skin looks supple and vibrant when you had enough sleep.
-It looks very dry on the days that you are sleep deprived.
+This is very evident when you look in the mirror just right after you wake up.
+Your skin looks supple and vibrant when you have enough sleep.
+It looks very dry on the days that you are sleep-deprived.